jcftang/tchpc-vagrant/README.md

 ## Notes

 This is a set of base configurations for the TCHPC site for vagrant.
+A number of defintions have been created

+### Standard SL boxes with a 10gb disk

+* scientificlinux-6.2-i386-netboot.box
+* scientificlinux-6.2-x86_64-netboot.box

+### Devops SL boxes with 15gb root disk and 5gb free space

+* scientificlinux-6.2-i386-netboot-devops.box
+* scientificlinux-6.2-x86_64-netboot-devops.box

 ## Installation (of VirtualBox VM)